-Astros pitcher Justin Verlander is Sunday’s Box-Toppers Player of the Day and rises to fourth place in season player rankings.
+Astros pitcher Justin Verlander is Sunday’s Box-Toppers Player of the Day and rises to fifth place in season player rankings.

 Top 10 playersHere are the top 10 players in Box-Toppers points (BTP) for the 2018 season through the games of Sept.
 16: